Republic Airport, 1230 New Highway, Farmingdale, NY 11735

 (631) 293 - 6398

 The street level entrance has a set of double doors to the admission counter and another set of double doors to enter the museum itself.
+All doors were open on this day.

 The exhibits are located in an airplane hangar, with more planes just outside, on the tarmac.
 Besides the array of vintage planes, there is a recreation of a WWII briefing room, ready room and canteen.
 Entry to an amphibian vehicle is three steps up.
 The aisles are wide.
 It is easy to maneuver.
 Some benches can be found near the Canteen.